 Termites foraging for food above ground protect themselves with shelter tubes, which are sometimes called mud tubes.
 Worker termites build these tubes from particles of soil and wood that are held together by salivary secretions and fecal matter.
 The tubes may be thinly constructed or large and thick-walled to accommodate larger numbers of termites to move between the colony and the food source.
-This construction material can also be found lining the galleries built in the wood being attacked and aids in identifying termite-damaged wood.
+This construction material can also be found lining the galleries built in the wood being attacked and aids in identifying termite-damaged wood, and if you have issues with plumbing in your home, you can also use services as All Sewer Service Plumbing to help you with these problems.
 Shelter tubes often are used to bridge masonry or other obstacles, allowing termites access to a food source (wood) above ground.

 Thorough inspections can determine whether an infestations and wood damage is present, whether remedial control measures are needed, and what conducive conditions that are present that would encourage a termite infestation.
 Inspections should be performed by a licensed termite inspector well trained in construction elements and familiar with termite behavior and environmental requirements for termite survival.
 If you feel that you are in need of a quality inspection for wood destroying insects in the Dallas / Fort Worth area, call our office to speak with one of customer care coordinators today.
 If you live outside of our coverage area, you should be able to find a licensed termite inspector through the State Regulatory Body that regulates the Pest Control Operators in your area or state.